SiddharthPalod/Persistent-Data-Manager/readme.md

     ```

 This program implements a system where the parent process acts as a writer and the child process acts as a book.
+It's completely made in C language with dynamic functionalities and data-independence
+Code can be easily modified to work for any one-one relationship like player-game , student-project etc. Due to pds being independant of the format
+we dont have to change much logic making this program dynamic